John Sarbanes: Early life

-John Sarbanes is the eldest son of former U.S. senator Paul Sarbanes (who served as a U.S. representative from 1971 to 1977 and a senator from 1977 to 2007) and Christine Dunbar Sarbanes, a teacher.
+Sarbanes is the eldest son of former U.S. Senator Paul Sarbanes (who had served as a U.S. representative from 1971 to 1977 and senator from 1977 to 2007) and Christine Dunbar Sarbanes, a teacher.
 He was born in Baltimore, having Greek origin on his father's side and English on his mother's, and graduated from the Gilman School there in 1980.
-He received a B.A., cum laude, from the Princeton School of Public and International Affairs at Princeton University in 1984, after completing a 194-page long senior thesis titled "The American Intelligence Community Abroad: Potential for a Breakdown Case Study, Greece, 1967".
-Sarbanes then received a J.D. from Harvard Law School, where he was co-chair of the Law School Democrats, in 1988.
+He received a B.A. cum laude from the Princeton School of Public and International Affairs at Princeton University in 1984, after completing a 194-page long senior thesis titled "The American Intelligence Community Abroad: Potential for a Breakdown Case Study, Greece, 1967".
+He then received a J.D. from Harvard Law School, where he was co-chair of the Law School Democrats, in 1988.